astronomer/docs/astro/cli-release-notes.md

 ### Organizations added to Login Flow

-The Astro CLI will now ask you for your email when you run login.
-It will log you into the correct organization with your email.
+The Astro CLI will now ask you for your email when you login.
+It will log you into your organization with this email.

 ### Bug Fixes